Continue with this section to learn more about configuring threads and the network bandwidth limit.

 Consider the following:

 - A thread defines the total number of proxy server threads that are responsible for handling the backup data transfer to/from backup repositories.
 By default, 64 threads are used.
 Depending on your environment configuration and capacities (e.g. low CPU or RAM deficiency), running too many threads may significantly reduce the efficiency due to possible throttling errors or connection failures.
-As every production environment operates under different equipment capacities, Veeam allows you to explicitly define the number of threads that your infrastructure is potentially able to handle without losing performance.
+As every production environment operates under different equipment capacity, Veeam allows you to explicitly define the number of threads that your infrastructure is potentially able to handle without losing performance.

 To set up the number of threads along with the network bandwidth limit: